eskayML/digit-classification/README.md

 # digit-classification
-Handwritten digit detection using neural networks in python-keras
+Handwritten digit recognition using neural networks in python-keras

-> New update, Just added CNN layers to the model